 - The actor cannot wear anything blue -- blue will show up as a hole in the actor!

 With computers, blue screen shots are even easier because the computer can create the mattes and combine the shots automatically.
-Many of the links on the next page describe different digital techniques.
+Many of the links below describe different digital techniques.

 The next time you go to a movie, you'll understand how they make some of these impossible shots -- but you can still be amazed at how real they look.

-For more information on blue screens and other special effects techniques, check out the links on the next page.
+For more information on blue screens and other special effects techniques, check out the links below.